-As of March 28, 2015 CountryPlace had outstanding IRLCs with a notional amount of \$8.0 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
+As of April 2, 2016 CountryPlace had outstanding IRLCs with a notional amount of \$4.3 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
 ASC 815 clarifies that the expected net future cash flows related to the associated servicing of a loan should be included in the measurement of all written loan commitments that are accounted for at fair value through earnings.
-The estimated fair values of IRLCs are based on quoted market values and are recorded in other assets in the consolidated balance sheets.
+The estimated fair values of IRLCs are recorded in other assets in the consolidated balance sheets.
 The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage of IRLCs that will result in closed mortgage loans.
 The initial and subsequent changes in the value of IRLCs are a component of gain (loss) on mortgage loans held for sale.
-During fiscal years 2015 and 2014, CountryPlace recognized a gain of \$34,000 and a loss of \$42,000, respectively, on the outstanding IRLCs.
+During fiscal years 2016, 2015 and 2014, CountryPlace recognized a loss of \$11,000, a gain of \$34,000 and a loss of \$42,000, respectively, on the outstanding IRLCs.

 Forward Sales Commitments.
 CountryPlace manages the risk profiles of a portion of its outstanding IRLCs and mortgage loans held for sale by entering into forward sales of mortgage backed securities ("MBS") and whole loan sale commitments.
-Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLC expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.
+As of April 2, 2016 CountryPlace had \$17.0 million in outstanding notional forward sales of MBSs and forward sales commitments.
+Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLCs expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.

 The estimated fair values of forward sales of MBS and forward sale commitments are based on quoted market values and are recorded within other current assets in the consolidated balance sheets.
-During the years ended March 28, 2015 and March 29, 2014, CountryPlace recognized a loss of \$78,000 and a gain of \$28,000, respectively, on forward sales and whole loan sale commitments.
+During the years ended April 2, 2016 and March 28, 2015, CountryPlace recognized a gain of \$23,000, a loss of \$78,000 and a gain of \$28,000, respectively, on forward sales and whole loan sale commitments.